hashicorp/design-system/website/docs/components/button/partials/code/how-to-use.md

-The Button component is used to trigger an action or event.
-For accessibility, Buttons should not be used to route to a URL; use a [Link](/components/link/standalone) instead.

 !!!
 Info

 Due to differences in text rendering between Figma and web browsers, the `Button` Ember component uses `font-weight` 400 vs. the Figma component which uses `font-weight` 500.

 !!!

 ## How to use this component

 The basic invocation requires text to be passed: